 There is nothing wrong with taking pride in one’s accomplishments.

-I am proud of my fifteen year teaching career, which includes a Teacher of the Year honor.
+I am proud of my fifteen-year teaching career, which includes an honor as Teacher of the Year.

-I am proud of my publishing career, which includes three novels that have been published in more than 25 countries worldwide.
+I am proud of my publishing career, which includes three novels published in more than 25 countries worldwide.

 I’m proud of the way that we are raising our children.

-I am proud of my own educational background, which includes attending two colleges simultaneously in order to earn two degrees, all while managing a fast food restaurant fulltime, launching my DJ company and working part time in the college’s writing center.
+I am proud of my educational background, which includes attending two colleges simultaneously to earn two degrees, all while managing a fast-food restaurant full-time, launching my DJ company, and working part-time in the college’s writing center.

-Then there are accomplishments that are perhaps less pride-worthy.
+Then there are accomplishments that are perhaps less praiseworthy.

-I am proud of drinking my friend, Scott, under the table at our friend’s wedding back in 1997.
+I am proud of having drunk my friend Scott under the table at our friend’s wedding back in 1997.

 I am proud of the fact that my son is 19 months old and has never peed on me.
 This was a legitimate concern of mine when I found out that we were having a boy.

-I am proud of once being compared to my friend, Coog, in terms of video game prowess. .
+I am proud to have once been compared to my friend Coog for my video game prowess.

 Add to the list of questionable pride is a new one: